Diane von Fürstenberg: Diane von Fürstenberg

 In 2009, Michelle Obama wore the DVF signature "Chain Link" print wrap dress on the official White House Christmas card.
-That same year, a large-scale retrospective exhibition entitled "Diane von Furstenberg: Journey of a Dress" opened at the Manezh, one of Moscow's largest public exhibition spaces.
-Curated by Andre Leon Talley, it attracted media attention.
-In 2010, the exhibition traveled to São Paulo; and in 2011, to the Pace Gallery in Beijing.

-In 2010, von Furstenberg was awarded a gold medal at the annual Queen Sofía Spanish Institute Gold Medal Gala.
 In 2011, DVF introduced a home collection, and a signature fragrance, Diane.

-In 2012, von Fürstenberg launched her first children's collection with GapKids and a denim collaboration with Current/Elliott.
+In 2012, Fürstenberg launched her first children's collection with GapKids and a denim collaboration with Current/Elliott.

 A dress von Fürstenberg designed in the 1970s was part of the Metropolitan Museum of Art exhibition In America: A Lexicon of Fashion.

-Her clothes have been worn by celebrities including Catherine, Duchess of Cambridge, Gwyneth Paltrow, Kate Beckinsale, Madonna, Tina Brown, Jessica Alba, Susan Sarandon, Priyanka Chopra, Jennifer Lopez and Whitney Houston.
+Her clothes have been worn by celebrities including Catherine, Princess of Wales, Gwyneth Paltrow, Kate Beckinsale, Madonna, Tina Brown, Jessica Alba, Susan Sarandon, Priyanka Chopra, Jennifer Lopez and Whitney Houston.
 Google Glass made its New York Fashion Week debut at the designer's Spring 2013 fashion show.

-In 2014, the designer joined the Ban Bossy campaign as a spokesperson advocating leadership roles for girls.
-She also released her second memoir, The Women I Wanted to Be, an autobiography which delved into her personal life and upbringing.
+In 2016, Scottish designer and print specialist Jonathan Saunders was appointed as the company’s first chief creative officer.
+His collections were well received by buyers and press, but he departed within 18 months, after reportedly clashing with Fürstenberg.

 Between 2017 and 2019, the DVF brand lost nearly $80 million, leading to an eventual 75% of the workforce made redundant in the U.S in May 2020.
 By 2018, sales, which had been $300 million before the 2008 recession, were down to $150 million.

 In 2018, the brand banned mohair use after a PETA exposé showed workers mutilating and killing goats to obtain it.
 All fur, angora and exotic skins were also banned from future collections.

-In 2020, DVF closed 18 of its 19 American stores.
+In June 2020, DVF announced the pending closure 18 of its 19 U.S. stores, after laying off 300 of their 400 employees in May 2020.
 That same year, the company's UK division entered administration due to restrictions caused by the COVID-19 pandemic.